LMH01/MGT2_Mod_Tool/docs/documentation_for_mod_creators.md

 - When original content is modified the mod tool might not pickup that something has been modified
 - The original content can only be restored by restoring the initial backup
 - Only content that is already added to the game can be modified
 - When a restore point is created while content is modified, the original game content will be restored when the restore point is restored.
-In addition to that the will the modified content exist in the game.
+In addition to that the modified content will exist in the game.
    - When the modification does not change the name, the modified content might not be restored.